avaneev/biteopt/README.md

 method is a model of Swiss presidency rotation (each independent population represents an independent human brain).

+The author did not originally employ results and reasoning available in papers on Differential Evolution.
+Author's use of DE operations is based on understanding that it provides an implicit gradient information.
+A candidate solution is generated as a sum of best solution and a difference between a random and the worst solution.
+Such difference between a random and the worst solution actually generates a probabilistically correct step towards the minimum of a function relative to the best solution.
+Due to this understanding, it is impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information, moreover only a difference multiplied by a factor of 0.5 works in practice.

 ## CSMAESOpt (smaesopt.h) ##

 This is an experimental optimization method called "SigMa Adaptation Evolution